 Any replacement of existing materials or components must comply with the design standards for new construction.

-Upon completion the rehabilitation must be able to pass a Uniform Physical Condition Standards (UPCS) inspection.
+Upon completion, the rehabilitation must be able to pass a National Standards for the Physical Inspection of Real Estate (NSPIRE) inspection.

 If HOME/NHTF monies are in the project, required reserves must be established to accommodate future repairs.